MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 Contoso's IT leadership team has worked closely with the company's business partners to understand what the business wants to achieve with this migration.
 They want to:

 - **Address business growth.** Contoso is growing.
 As a result, pressure has increased on the company's on-premises systems and infrastructure.
 - **Increase efficiency.** Contoso needs to remove unnecessary procedures and streamline processes for its developers and users.
-The business needs IT to be fast and not waste time or money so that the company can deliver faster on customer requirements.
+The business needs IT to be fast and not waste time or money for the company to deliver faster on customer requirements.
 - **Increase agility.** Contoso IT needs to be more responsive to the needs of the business.
 It must react faster than the changes that occur in the marketplace for the company to be successful in a global economy.
 IT at Contoso must not get in the way or become a business blocker.
 - **Scale.** As the company's business grows successfully, Contoso IT must provide systems that can grow at the same pace.